RWTH University Hospital Aachen

 The Department of Otolaryngology and Plastic Surgery of Head and Neck at the University Hospital Aachen serves to consult and to diagnose and treat the diseases of head and neck.
 In view of this, the team of otolaryngologists under the direction of Prof. Dr. med.
 Martin Westhofen closely cooperates with all other specialists of the University Hospital.
 The otolaryngology team consists of doctors, engineers, assistants for functional researches (for example, hearing test), doctors’ assistants, secretaries and staff members assigned to different units.

 Department of Traumatology and Reconstructive Surgery

 The Department of Traumatology and Reconstructive Surgery at the University Hospital Aachen provides care to the patients, delivered by a jet, with the most severe injuries as well as to the patients with injuries after industrial accidents, during teaching, accidents at a leisure time, the patients with sports injuries and old people with various injuries.
-The chief physician of the Department is Prof. Dr. med.
-Hans-Christoph Pape.
+The chief physician of the Department is Univ.-Prof. Dr. med.
+Frank Hildebrand.
 The provided surgery covers the whole spectrum of emergency traumatology and corrective surgery for complications and infections.
 These also include surgery for injuries of the spine, pelvis and extremities and microsurgical operations as well.

 The Department of Kidney Diseases, Hypertension and Immunologic Diseases focuses on care and treatment of kidney diseases, hypertension and immunologic diseases as well as treatment of the patients with renal failure (dialysis method, kidney transplant).
 The chief physician of the Department is Prof. Dr. med.
 Jürgen Floege.
-All together 23 doctors work in the Medical Department III.
+All together 23 doctors work in the Medical Department II.
 As for scientific activity, the Medical Department II deals with nephrology and immunology.